ryrob30/mobile-services.en/help/android/location/geo-poi.md

    >
    >You can call `trackLocation` at any time.

-   You can use [Android Location Strategies](https://developer.android.com/guide/topics/location/strategies.html) to determine the location that is passed to the `trackLocation` call.
+   You can use location strategies to determine the location that is passed to the `trackLocation` call.
+For more information, see [Android Location Strategies](https://developer.android.com/guide/topics/location/strategies.html).

 Additionally, if the location is determined to be in a defined POI radius, an `a.loc.poi` context data variable is sent in with the `trackLocation` hit and is reported as a POI on the **[!UICONTROL Location Breakdown]** reports.
 An `a.loc.dist` context variable is also sent with the distance in meters from the defined coordinates.